 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date and expand on resources.
 Thanks for reading!

 Latvia was never a country that was on my radar, but I ended up visiting Riga for a weekend while attending the Women in Travel Summit.
 I had no idea what to expect, but I fell in love with the city.
 The architecture is beautiful, the food is delicious, and the Latvian’s connection to nature is something to be admired.
-Riga, Latvia is the perfect place to escape for the weekend on a city break.
+Riga, Latvia is one of the most beautiful European cities to escape for a city break.

 Whether you’re a solo traveler or on a getaway with friends, this Riga weekend travel guide will help you make the most of your time there.